Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

+Many complex TSAD methods are designed around modelling the time series to predict future values, using prediction errors as indicators of anomalies.
+However, forecasting-based models often struggle with rapidly and continuously changing time series, as seen in Fig. \ref{fig:ts}, where the future states of a series may be unpredictable due to rapid changes or unknown elements \citep{golestani2014can}.
+In such cases, these models tend to generate increased prediction errors as the number of time points grows \citep{malhotra2015long}, limiting their utility primarily to very short-term predictions.
+For example, in financial markets, forecasting-based methods might predict only the next immediate step, which is insufficient in anticipating or mitigating a potential financial crisis.

+In contrast, reconstruction-based models can offer more accurate anomaly detection because they have access to current time series data, which is not available to forecasting-based models.
+This access allows them to effectively reconstruct a complete scenario and identify deviations.
+While these models might cause some delay in detection, they are preferred when high accuracy is paramount, and some delay is acceptable.
+Thus, reconstruction-based models are better suited for applications where precision is critical, even if it results in a minor delay in response.

 Models for normal behaviour are constructed by encoding subsequences of normal training data in latent spaces (low dimensions).
-Model inputs are sliding windows (see Section \ref{sec:DAD}) that provide the temporal context of the reconstruction process.
-It is not possible for the model to reconstruct anomalous subsequences in the test phase since it is only trained on normal data (semi-supervised).
-As a result, anomalies are detected by reconstructing a point/sliding window from test data and comparing them to the actual values, called reconstruction error.
-In some models, detection of anomalies is triggered when the reconstruction probability is below a specified threshold since anomalous points/subsequences have a low reconstruction probability.
+Model inputs are sliding windows (see Section \ref{sec:DAD}) that provide the temporal context.
+We presume that the anomalous subsequences are less likely to be reconstructed compared to normal subsequences in the test phase since anomalies are rare.
+As a result, anomalies are detected by reconstructing a point/sliding window from test data and comparing them to the actual values, which is called reconstruction error.
+In some models, the detection of anomalies is triggered when the reconstruction probability is below a specified threshold since anomalous points/subsequences have a low reconstruction probability.